dhpiggott/scala-json-rpc/README.md

 =============

-A Scala library providing implicit [play-json Formats](https://www.playframework.com/documentation/2.3.x/ScalaJson) for [JSON-RPC 2.0](http://www.jsonrpc.org/specification) messages, built on top of the Play!
-Framework's standalone `play-json` library.
+A Scala library providing implicit [play-json Formats](https://www.playframework.com/documentation/2.3.x/ScalaJson) for [JSON-RPC 2.0](http://www.jsonrpc.org/specification) messages, built on top of the Play Framework's standalone `play-json` library.
 It does *not* depend on the whole of Play, so the dependency footprint is relatively small and you can use it in a wide range of applications – including in Android projects.